fivepandasna/CanvaProElements/README.md

 Currently elements will only download in their original colours
 </details>

-## NOTE: The extension isn't currently functional and shouldn't be downloaded.
-Version 3 testing.
+## NOTE: The extension is very much so a WIP and currently the functions are not accurate to the title.
+Would not reccomend downloading it.

 ### Project Goals
 <details>